 Developing Ghost as a product is a complex process undertaken by a small number of people with a great deal of care.

 We welcome feature requests from users over in the ideas category of the Ghost Forum.
-Here people can request and suggest things which they’d like to see in Ghost, and others can add their vote or comment.
+Here, people can request and suggest things which they’d like to see in Ghost, and others can add their votes.

 The ideas board is a great way for us to gauge user demand, but it’s not a democratic system.
-We don’t automatically build things just because they get a lot of votes, and not everything that gets requested makes it into core.
+We don’t automatically build things just because they get a lot of votes, and not everything that gets requested makes it into core, but we do pay close attention to things with lots of demand.